euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 sort of "impure" boot entry, where a kernel and initrd are used which don't "match" the NixOS configuration they boot.

-All this said, I think there's still value in providing such a mechanism if it's feasible.
+I don't think this mechanism should be a commonly used thing, but I think it would be neat to have for cases like this one.

 ##### Externally built kernel

 Currently, NixOS provides `linuxPackages_custom` to build a custom kernel version.
-I couldn't find any equivilant mechanism to point `boot.kernelpackages` at a pre-built kernel and its modules.
+I couldn't find any equivalent mechanism to point `boot.kernelpackages` at a pre-built kernel and its modules.
 This mechanism would have made incremental compilation much easier, especially when adding printk debugging statements and rebuilding.